Rookout/k8s-auto-dns-and-tls-guide/gke/step_7_install_cert_manager.md

 **We now finshed adding all of the infra parts to our cluster - good for us!!**

-Now every time we create an ingress with TLS and hosts the external dns will pick it up -> create a dns record -> then the  cert manger will pick up the certicate ->  and use the nginx to do the challenge!
+Now every time we create an ingress with TLS and hosts the external dns will pick it up -> create a dns record -> then the  cert manger will pick it up and add a TLS certifcate!